quikkly/android-sdk/README.md

 }
 ```

-The QuikklyUI also handles the action processing, however you can override the aciton handling with your own custom implemntation.
-Please see the [Custom Action](https://developers.quikkly.io/placeholder) example for more details and some sample code.
+The QuikklyUI also handles the action processing.

 #### Scanner with Scan Fragment camera feed - Local handling of scan result.